Skip to content

 September 9, 2019

-Some thirty years ago now, there was considerable concern about what curriculum should be offered in the professional training of teachers.
+Some decades ago now, there was considerable concern about what curriculum should be offered in the professional training of teachers.
 How to define educational ‘problems’ and identify ‘solutions’ is probably a matter of eternal debate.

 Indeed, these concerns continue to demand attention even now, so perhaps this is a good time to share the paper which Waltraud Boxall and I published in the Journal of Further and Higher Education (Volume 13, Number 3) way back in Autumn 1989?